Muhammad-Zahir-Hur/Rock-Paper-Scissor-FrontendMentors-Challange/README.md

 ### Shamaeel Ahmed

-He was the One by whome I got ispired and decided to complete this challange.
-On my way completing the challange he help me in every moment.
-I talked to him about he solutions of the problems I got, he provided he his support in a sympathic and encouraging manner.
-Thanking you alot Shamaeel.
+He was the One by whom I got inspired and decided to complete this challenge.
+On my way completing the challenge he help me in every moment.
+I talked to him about he solutions of the problems I got, he provided he his support in a sympathetic and encouraging manner.
+Thanking you a lot Shamaeel.
 [Shamaeel Ahmed](https://github.com/ShamaeelAhmed)